 2. Blue Hawaiian Ginger

 The Blue Hawaiian ginger has a yellow core and a unique taste.
-Native to Brazil, this type of ginger plant can grow up to three feet in height and has beautiful, shiny green leaves.
+Native to Brazil, this plant can grow up to three feet in height and has beautiful, shiny green leaves.
 It is an ornamental plant that is easy to grow and it cannot be directly in the sun because it will burn.
 The ideal temperature for growing Blue Hawaiian ginger is between 60ᵒ and 80ᵒ Fahrenheit and it does best if you fertilize it regularly.

 3. White Ginger